 Olive Crusted Mussels With A Lemon Butter Sauce

 Mussels With Piri Piri Sauce

 Shrimp And Green Onion Pancakes With Cilantro And Lime Crema

-Port Marinated Grilled Flank Steak With Parsley Dipping Sauce
+Port Marinated Grilled Flap Steak With Parsley Dipping Sauce

 Wok Fried Tuna Salad With Lemon Aioli